-Possible reinfections in England
+Possible reinfections and first infections in England to week 2021-50

 It is important to consider reinfections in the context of first infections and there is a 90-day delay before people with a first infection can become eligible for reinfection.
-The above graph shows: numbers of possible reinfections and numbers of first infections (secondary Y-axis) by week of onset (based on sample date throughout) through the weeks of the pandemic
+The graph below shows: numbers of possible reinfections and numbers of first infections (secondary Y-axis) by week of onset (based on sample date throughout) through the weeks of the pandemic.
+The data collected for weeks 49 and 50 are not complete and results are provisional.

-^{}These data have been derived independently based on P1 and P2 datasets and may therefore differ to previously published data.
+\These data have been derived independently based on P1 and P2 datasets and may therefore differ to previously published data.

-The age and sex distribution of possible reinfections by overall rate per 1000 first infections (up to week 39) by sex and age group in England
+The age and sex distribution of possible reinfections by overall rate per 1000 first infections (up to week 50, provisional) by sex and age group in England